cfi1706/Magento2/Magento 2/Architecture Guide.md

 Presentation layer components make calls to the Service layer, which in turn sends requests to the Domain \(or business logic\) layer.

+# Magento Themes

+Magento application provides two design themes: Luma, as a demonstration theme, and Blank as a basis for custom theme creation.

+All theme files are stored under `app/design/<area>/<Vendor>/<theme>/.`

+Two categories:

+* Static view files are a set of theme files that are returned by the server to a browser as is, without any processing, are called the static files of a theme.

+* Dynamic view files are view files that are processed or executed by the server in order to provide result to the client.
+These are: .less files, templates, layouts .